ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* origin

-Origin of the offset and angle interpolation for ‘variable_taper’ cutoff rules.
+Origin of the offset and angle interpolation for ‘variable_taper’ cut-off rules.

 <a id="compolyx.CutoffSelectionRule.ply_cutoff_type"></a>

 #### *property* ply_cutoff_type

-Cutoff Types can be: production_ply_cutoff,analysis_ply_cutoff.
+Cut-off Types can be: production_ply_cutoff or analysis_ply_cutoff.

 <a id="compolyx.CutoffSelectionRule.ply_tapering"></a>